Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 - Kaptain Brawe: A Brawe New World

 The game follows traditional point-and-click mechanics, with a hint system that assists you in getting out of frustrating situations—something which adventure games are famous for.
 Many scenes test your logic and may require you to combine items in your inventory to beat tricky levels.
-The dialogues tend to get boring at times, but they play an important role in solving the mystery, as they shed some light on the background of potential suspects.
+The dialogues tend to get boring at times, but they play an important role in solving the mystery, as they shed some light on the backgrounds of potential suspects.

 2. Fester Mudd

 Fester Mudd will remind you of the good old SCUMM games like Maniac Mansion and Day of the Tentacle.
-The game’s pixilated visuals and verb/object design model will have adventure gamers feeling nostalgic about classic point-and-click games of the '90s.
+The game’s pixilated visuals and verb/object design model will have adventure gamers feeling nostalgic about the classic point-and-click games of the '90s.
 If you are new to adventure gaming, then you should play LucasArts games before enjoying this light-hearted adventure.

-Episode 1 of the Fester Mudd series is set in the Wild Wild West, where our titular character is invited by his brother to help him find gold in the town of Loamsmouth.
+Episode 1 of the Fester Mudd series is set in the Wild Wild West, where our titular character is invited by his brother to help find gold in the town of Loamsmouth.
 The first chapter begins with a series of fun, logical puzzles and character interaction, which can help Fester get his hands on the elusive yellow metal.
 Most puzzles are inventory-based, which means you may have to use items collected throughout the game on several mind-benders.
-There’s no hint system, but occasional clues provided by Fester may help you solve those puzzles.
+There’s no hint system, but occasional clues provided by Fester may help you solve certain puzzles.